-New disinfection technique could revolutionize hospital room cleaningDecember 9th, 2011 in Diseases, Conditions, Syndromes /
+New disinfection technique could revolutionize hospital room cleaningDecember 9, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 A Queen's University infectious disease expert has collaborated in the development of a disinfection system that may change the way hospital rooms all over the world are cleaned as well as stop bed bug outbreaks in hotels and apartments.

 "This is the future, because many hospital deaths are preventable with better cleaning methods," says Dick Zoutman, who is also Quinte Health Care's new Chief of Staff.
 "It has been reported that more than 100,000 people in North America die every year due to hospital acquired infections at a cost of $30 billion.
 That's 100,000 people every year who are dying from largely preventable infections."

 Dr. Zoutman has also used this disinfection technology to kill bed bugs.
 A major U.S. hotel chain has already expressed interest in the technology because of its potential to save the company millions of dollars in lost revenue and infected furniture.

 Dr. Zoutman worked in collaboration with Dr. Michael Shannon of Medizone International at laboratories located in Innovation Park, Queen's University.
 Medizone is commercializing the technology and the first deliveries are scheduled for the first quarter of 2012.